Recipe for Mixed Berry Scones

 Decide how big you want the scones and how many you want to serve when slicing the dough.
 If you’re serving the scones for a brunch, you may want to make bigger scones.
 If for a tea party, then you may opt for a smaller size.

 When slicing these scones, I will use a knife or bench scraper.
 If you have a large scone pan, you may try using it.
-I prefer not to with this recipe.
-I like the rugged edges I get from free-forming them on a pan.
+I prefer not to use a pan with this recipe.
+I like the rugged edges I get from free-forming them on a baking sheet.
 Plus, this is a large recipe, so I’m not even sure they would fit in my scone pan.

 Place Scones on a Lined Baking Sheet

 Place scones on a prepared baking sheet (or two).
 Top them off with a sprinkling of decorating sugar.
-Bake 18-20 minutes until golden brown.
+Bake 18-20 minutes in preheated oven until golden brown.
 Serve warm.
 This recipe makes 8-12 scones.

 Serving Berry Scones for a Brunch or Tea Party